vsrinfinite/ghaJjsvara/README.md

 * "tyā́garā́gahā́sakúhaśváṭhakráthānām" - AA 6.1.216
 * "thā́thaghañktā́jabítrakā́ṇām"- AA 6.2.144

-Of these, the last one is not implemented for the sake of simplicity.
+For compunds, please use a hyphen between the members of the compund.

 A much larger accentuation project is underway, attempting to account for the entire Sanskrit accentuation regime.